bmastrandrea/Getting-and-Cleaning-Data-Course-Project/README.md

 In this assignament you can find:
   1.	run_analysis.R: the script that merge the training and the test data to create one data set.
   2. Tidy.txt: a tidy data set with the average of each variable for each activity and each subject.
-  3. README.md: a
+  3. README.md: a detailed explanation of the procedures used to obtain the final file (Tidy.txt) and the run_analysis.R script.
-  4. CodeBook.md:
+  4. CodeBook.md: a detailed explanation of the variables used in files Tidy.txt